List of Amazon products and services: Amazon Home Services

 In March 2015 Amazon launched a new on-demand service, Amazon Home Services, aimed at offering homeowners a marketplace for professional services such as plumbing, electrical, audio/visual installation, and lawn services (home improvement services).
 The Home Services category designed to make finding a specialist easy by verifying that providers are properly licensed and insured for the job.
 Service is "Satisfaction Guaranteed" and offers a refund if you are not happy in the end.
 Additionally, reviews are verified so you know the reviewer actually paid for and used the services.

 Amazon Cash/Top Up

 Amazon Cash (in the United States and Canada) and Amazon Top Up (in the United Kingdom) are services allowing Amazon shoppers to add money to their Amazon account at a physical retail store.
 The service, launched in April 2017, allows users to add between $5 and $500 (£5 and £250) to their accounts by paying with cash at a participating retailer, who scans a barcode linked to a customer's Amazon account.
 Users can present the app on paper, on the Amazon app, or as a text message sent by the Amazon website.
 Participating retailers include 7-Eleven, CVS Pharmacy, and GameStop.

+As of May 2024, Amazon Cash has been deprecated.